lotlouischoitslab/Computational_Transportation_Science/README.md

 # Prerequisites:
 - ##### MATH 257 Linear Algebra with Computational Applications
+- ##### One of the following:
-- ##### CS 124 Introduction to Computer Science 1 OR CS 101 Introduction to Computing for Scientists & Engineers
+  - CS 124 Introduction to Computer Science 1
+  - CS 101 Introduction to Computing for Scientists & Engineers
+  - ECE 120 Introduction to Computing

 # Contributors:
 - ### Louis Sungwoo Cho (ITE@UIUC President)